gnapoles/lstcn/README.md

 ## Background

 An LSTCN model [1] can be defined as a recurrent neural network composed of sequentially-ordered Short-term Cognitive Network (STCN) blocks [2].
-Each STCN block is a two-layer neural network that uses shallow learning to fit a local model to a specific time patch, which is then transfered to the following block.
+Each STCN block is a two-layer neural network that uses shallow learning to fit the model to a specific time patch, which is then transfered to the following block.
 Time patches are temporal pieces of data resulting from partitioning the time series.

 Let us assume that $X \in \mathbb{R}^{M \times T}$ is a multivariate time series.
 The $k$-th time patch is denoted by the tuple $(X^{(k)}, Y^{(k)})$ where $X^{(k)}, Y^{(k)} \in \mathbb{R}^{C \times (M \times L)}$ where $C$ is the number of instances in a given time patch, $M$ is the number of variable and $L$ is the number of steps to forecast.
 Each STCN block passes the knowledge learned in the previous iteration ( $W_2^{(k)}$ and $B_2^{(k)}$) to the next STCN model as prior knowledge to perform reasoning.
 The figure below illustrates this idea.